-Five years ago, I was introduced to the managers of Kingdom Healthcare (formally Trackars Healthcare).
+Five years ago, I was introduced to the managers of Kingdom Healthcare.
 Following a prolonged stay in the hospital, social workers faced a lengthy search to source appropriate healthcare professionals to supply bespoke clinical care for William's needs.

 Over the previous six months, William faced several challenges in relation to his Cerebral Palsy condition, including a ventilator for breathing support at night.
 Due to difficulties swallowing, the nurses administered his food and medication through a peg line into his stomach.